data-abort/GuidingStarFix/README.txt

 the hit roll but before damage.
 It is thus implemented here, which makes the ring better.

+This mod cannot be disabled at runtime once loaded.
+You'll need to restart.

 Credits:
 WittleWolfie for BlueprintCore
 Discord #mod-dev-technical users for help